Master of Science in Nursing

 - Integrate advanced nursing and science knowledge into practice

-CTU offers two Master of Science in Nursing degree concentrations in Nursing Administration and Nursing Education.
-The Nursing Administration program is designed to be completed in as little as 18 months while the Nursing Education program is designed to be completed in as little as 20 months.**
+CTU offers three Master of Science in Nursing degree concentrations in Nursing Administration, Nursing Education and Family Nurse Practitioner.
+The Nursing Administration and Nursing Education programs are designed to be completed in as little as 18 months; and the Family Nurse Practitioner may be completed in as few as 24 months.

 MSN-NA: Nursing Administration